How to Add Bible Verses in Your Wedding Ceremony

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 17 For God did not send his Son into the world to condemn the world, but to save the world through him.

-Ideas for Bible Verses During the Wedding Ceremony
+Ideas for Wedding Bible Verses

 ● Bible passage reading-